 It is common to see some variation from program to program related to nutrition.
 Just as there are many food options, there are many options and preferences post-operatively.
 However, most programs agree that the primary source of nutrition should be protein.
-A dietitian provides each individual with protein goal range.
-Most women may need 60-80 grams of protein per day and most men may need 70-100 grams of protein per day.
+70 to 75% of all calories consumed should be protein based (eggs, fish, meat, etc).
+Carbohydrates (bread, potatoes, etc.) should make up only 10 to 20%, and fats (butter, cheese, etc.) only 5 to 15% of the calories that you eat.
+A diet consisting of 600 to 800 calories and 75 grams of protein should be the goal for the first six months.
 Protein drinks can be helpful to fulfill your protein requirements.
-Look for protein drinks that are less than 10 grams of sugar and more than 15 grams of protein per serving.
+There are many to choose from.
+Look for protein drinks that are low calorie and low sugar and that have a good taste.

-Avoid foods that are high in added sugars such as cookies, pies, cake, candies etc. Not only will they slow down your weight loss, but they can make you sick!
-Sugars may cause "dumping syndrome" in patients who have had the Roux en-Y gastric bypass procedure.
-Dumping, in short, is when sugars go directly from your stomach pouch into the small intestine causing heart palpitations, nausea, abdominal pain, and diarrhea.
-Symptoms may vary among patients.
+Avoid foods which contain sugar.
+Not only will they slow down your weight loss, but they can make you sick!
+Sugar may cause "dumping syndrome" in patients who have had the gastric bypass procedure, but sleeve patients do not get this side effect, and you will not either.
+Dumping, in short, is when sugars go directly from the gastric bypass pouch into the small intestine causing heart palpitations, nausea, abdominal pain, and diarrhea.
+Symptoms may very among patients.
+Dumping lasts about 30 minutes to an hour.

-To maintain a healthy weight and to prevent weight gain, you must develop and keep healthy eating and exercise habits.
-You will need to be aware of the volume of food that you can tolerate at one time and make healthy food choices to ensure maximum nutrition in minimal volume.
-A remarkable effect of bariatric surgery is the progressive change in attitudes towards eating.
-Patients begin eating to live - they no longer are living to eat.
+To maintain a healthy weight and to prevent weight gain, you must develop and keep healthy eating habits.
+You will need to be aware of the volume of food that you can tolerate at one time and make healthy food choices to ensure maximum nutrition in minimum volume.
+A remarkable effect of Bariatric surgery is the progressive change in attitudes towards eating.
+Patients begin to eat to live - they no longer live to eat.
+As well, exercise must be part of your daily routine.

-Dumping Syndrome
+Dumping Syndrome: